generaxion/cookiebot-accessible-template/README.md

 As default styles often use `#CookieBanner` on selectors, the easy way to override is to chain two ID selectors as `#CookieBanner #CookieBannerNotice` like `#CookieBanner #CookieBannerNotice .cookiebanner__main`.

+### 3.3 Testing your cookie banner

+Notice that in Cookiebot settings you can preview your cookie dialog.
+With custom templates this is only partly helpful.
+Yes, you can see that your HTML and JS are functional but your styling will be incomplete as some of your websites styles will be inherited (mostly fonts).
+So best way to test the dialog is using development/staging site with domain alias in the **Domains** tab.

 ## 4. Why custom template?

-* Default templates have some issues with accessability
+* Default templates have some issues with accessability.
-* Default templates have very limited customizing abilities
+* Default templates have very limited customizing abilities.
-* Making custom cookie banner is pretty easy when you have good base template (like this)
+* Making custom cookie banner is pretty easy when you have good base template (like this).
+* You can integrate cookie banner seamlessly to site's look and feel.

 ## 5. Contributions